stefphd/HostPort-python/README.md

 This is the (Python) host-side implementation of the Host Port class.
 The class is internally implemented in C++ and interfaced to Pythn using  [Boost.Python](https://github.com/boostorg/python) to generate a dynamic library importable in Python as a module.
 The Python module is thus just a wrapper around a C++ class.

-Tested on Windows 10 and Linux (ArchLinux) with Python 3.10.
+Tested on Windows 10, Linux (ArchLinux) and Rasberry (with ArchLinuxARM) with Python 3.10.

 ## Contens